cartheur/aiventure-eami/README.md

 ![game progress](/images/trs80-0.gif "progress")

-And output the results of the agents' work:
+And output the work results of the presence:

 ![game output](/images/output.png "output")